Connected algebraic groups acting on three-dimensional Mori fibrations: Mori del Pezzo fibrations over P1

 The next lemma gives some basic properties of the variety $\QQ_g$.
 In particular, if $g$ is not a square, then Lemma~\ref{Qgproperties}\ref{QQgMfs} yields a structure of Mori quadric fibration $\pi_g\colon \QQ_g\to \p^1$; we will call such a fibration an \emph{Umemura quadric fibration}.
+It is a \emph{quadric bundle} in the sense of \cite[Definition 1.2]{Bea77} (except that our base is $\p^1$ and not $\p^2$ and that our varieties are not necessarily smooth).
+Note that we do not work with analytic coordinates, since we work in any characteristic and we can give a precise description of the singularities in Zariski local coordinates.

 \begin{lemma} Let $g\in \k[u_0,u_1]$ be a non-zero homogeneous polynomial of degree $2n$, for some $n\ge 0$.
 Denote by $H,F\subseteq \QQ_g$ the hypersurfaces given respectively by $x_3=0$ and $u_1=0$. \begin{enumerate} \item The variety $\QQ_g$ is an irreducible normal rational projective threefold with terminal singularities.
 Every singularity is Zariski locally given by the $cA_1$-singularity $\{(x,y,z,t)\in \A_k^4 \mid x^2-yz-t^mp(t)=0\}$ for some $m\ge 2$ and some polynomial $p(t)$ with $p(0)\neq 0$.
 Moreover $\QQ_g$ is $\Q$-factorial if and only if $g$ is not a square or $g\in \k^*$ and it is smooth if and only if $g$ is square-free. \item If $g$ is not a square, then $\Pic(\QQ_g)=\Z H\oplus \Z F$.
 The cone of curves is moreover generated by the curves $f=H\cap F$ and $h\subseteq H$, where $h$ is given by $x_0=x_1=x_3=0$. \item The canonical divisor of $\QQ_g$ is given by $-2H-(n+2)F$ and satisfies $h\cdot K_{\QQ_g}=n-2$. \item The morphism